UW Frequently Asked Questions

 Ultimate Workout is a great opportunity for teens to challenge their comfort zones and strengthen their faith, and it is human nature to cling to what is familiar.
 By not opening this project up to parents, the teens are forced to branch out and meet new people.
 Teens learn to depend on God who is always there for them.
-Each year, qualified staff members, who have been recruited and screened, accompany the participants, monitor safety, and mentor the teens throughout the two weeks.
+Each year, qualified staff members, who have been recruited and screened, accompany the participants, monitor safety, and mentor the teens throughout the ten days.

 This policy is not intended to discourage anyone from serving.
 It has been created after many years of experience and it has been proven to be the right decision time and time again.
 If you feel strongly about joining your child on a mission trip, please check out Maranatha's other mission projects including the Multiple Group Project for small teams and the Christmas Family Project.What official documents are needed?

 All participants must present a passport that is valid for at least six months after the scheduled return date from the project.
 Apply for a passport HERE

 You can find more information about entrance requirements is available at the US Department of State

 All visitors under the age of 18 must present a notarized written permission from any legal guardian or parent not accompanying the minor.
 This permission must include the names of the parent, name of the child, name of anyone traveling with the child and notarized signatures of all absent guardians.
 If the parents are divorced both must sign the form in the presence of notary public, although they can sign separate forms if necessary.
 If sole custody has been designated please include copies of that court document, and if one parent is deceased you’ll need to include a copy of the death certificate.
 These precautions are necessary to avoid problems with local officials.

 Do you have any fundraising ideas?